pablo-albaladejo/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.03-custom-filter-tools/explainer/readme.md

 - [ ] Compare with semantic search queries (like "emails about the project") to confirm the model uses the `search` tool instead when appropriate

-## Display filterEmails Tool in Frontend
+## Displaying the Filter Emails Tool in Frontend

 <!-- VIDEO -->